This post contains affiliate links. I may earn a small commission at no extra cost to you. Thank you for your support!

 - Fosters Cultural Awareness: As children match pictures of symbols like the crescent moon, dates, and lanterns, they learn about what each symbol represents in the context of Ramadan.

-How to Play Ramadan Bingo
+How to Play Bingo

-- Download and Print the Ramadan Bingo Cards
+- Download and Print the Bingo Cards

-Once you have your bingo cards printed out, cut out the calling cards that correspond to the images on the cards.
+Once you have your cards printed out, cut out the calling cards that correspond to the images on the cards.
 You can keep the calling cards in a bowl or basket, and pull them out one by one during the game. - Explain the Rules

 Before starting, I explain the rules of bingo to the children.
 They listen for the symbol that’s called out, and if they have it on their bingo card, they mark it off.
 The first child to get a row or full card wins! - Play and Discuss